-- 2. The threat posed by such vessels to public health or safety, the environment, navigation, or the aesthetic condition of the general vicinity. - 3.
+- 1. The number of derelict vessels within the jurisdiction of the applicant. - 2.
+The threat posed by such vessels to public health or safety, the environment, navigation, or the aesthetic condition of the general vicinity. - 3.
 The degree of commitment of the local government to maintain waters free of abandoned and derelict vessels and to seek legal action against those who abandon vessels in the waters of this state as defined in s.
+327.02.

-327.02. - (6) A person, firm, or corporation violating this section commits a misdemeanor of the first degree and shall be punished as provided by law.
+(6)(5) A person, firm, or corporation violating this section commits a misdemeanor of the first degree and shall be punished as provided by law.
 A conviction under this section does not bar the assessment and collection of a the civil penalty provided in s.
 376.16 for violation of s.
 376.15.
-The court having jurisdiction over the criminal offense, notwithstanding any jurisdictional limitations on the amount in controversy, may order the imposition of such civil penalty in addition to any sentence imposed for the first criminal offense. - (7) If an owner or a responsible party of a vessel determined to be derelict through an administrative or criminal proceeding has been charged by an officer of the commission or any law enforcement agency or officer as specified in s.
-327.70 under subsection (5) for a violation of subsection (2) or a violation of s.
-376.15(2), a person may not reside or dwell on such vessel until the vessel is removed from the waters of the state permanently or returned to the waters of the state in a condition that is no longer derelict. - Section 13.
-Paragraph (p) of subsection (4) of section 934.50, Florida Statutes, is amended to read: - 934.50 Searches and seizure using a drone. - (4) EXCEPTIONS.-This section does not prohibit the use of a drone:
+The court having jurisdiction over the criminal offense, notwithstanding any jurisdictional limitations on the amount in controversy, may order the imposition of such civil penalty in addition to any sentence imposed for the first criminal offense.

+(7)(6) If an owner or a responsible party of a vessel determined to be derelict through an administrative or criminal proceeding has been charged by an officer of the commission or any law enforcement agency or officer as specified in s.
+327.70 under subsection (6) (5) for a violation of subsection (2) or a violation of s.
+376.15(2), a person may not reside or dwell on such vessel until the vessel is removed from the waters of the state permanently or returned to the waters of the state in a condition that is no longer derelict.

+Section 13.
+Paragraph (p) of subsection (4) of section 934.50, Florida Statutes, is amended to read:

-(p) By an a non-law enforcement employee of the Fish and Wildlife Conservation Commission or of the Florida Forest Service for the purposes of managing and eradicating invasive exotic plants or animals on public lands and suppressing and mitigating wildfire threats.
+- 934.50 Searches and seizure using a drone. - - (4) EXCEPTIONS.-This section does not prohibit the use of a drone: - (p) By an a non-law enforcement employee of the Fish and Wildlife Conservation Commission or of the Florida Forest Service for the purposes of managing and eradicating invasive exotic plants or animals on public lands and suppressing and mitigating wildfire threats.